Night Time Bed Wetting? No Need to Worry

 Potty training is part of life with a young child.
-Once you hit that amazing milestone and your child stays dry during the day, it’s time to celebrate — even if the wetting continues at night.
-There's no need to worry though; nighttime dryness happens when children's bodies are ready for it.
+Once you hit that amazing milestone and your child stays dry during the day, it’s time to celebrate — even if they're still experiencing nighttime wetting.
+While it may feel like an inconvenience, bed wetting at night isn't usually something to worry about.
+Nighttime dryness happens when children's bodies are ready for it.

-Still, parents will do anything to help their kids stay dry at night.
+Still, many parents will do almost anything to help their kids stay dry at night as they’re wondering “When will bedwetting stop?”
 Laura Richards, a mom from Boston, Mass., took her son to the bathroom numerous times during the night.
-But that didn't work.
+But that didn’t work.

 “After multiple consultations with [my son’s] doctor, we all determined that since there was no underlying medical cause, the night wetting was indeed developmental,” she says.
 “His brain had to catch up with his body.
 I think he was such a sound sleeper that what would normally wake someone to use the bathroom didn’t, in his case.”